jeromeetienne/threex.crates/README.md

 threex.crates is a [threex game extension for three.js](http://www.threejsgame.com/extensions/).
 It provides [crates](http://en.wikipedia.org/wiki/Crate) models, 3 of them to be accurate.
 Yeah you heard me, this is only boxes of wood.
-Why doing a extension for that.
+Why doing an extension for that?
-It is because crates are like a myth in 3d graphic, we put them everywhere.
+Well, because crates are like a myth in 3d graphics, we put them everywhere.
-So if you need crates to easily put in your game, you know where to find it now :)
+So if you need crates to easily put in your game, you know where to find them now :)

 Show Don't Tell
 ===============